I'll Be Your Sweetheart

 I'll Be Your Sweetheart is a 1945 British historical musical film directed by Val Guest and starring Margaret Lockwood, Vic Oliver and Michael Rennie.
-It was the first and only musical film produced by Gainsborough Studios.
-Commissioned by the British Ministry of Information, it was set at the beginning of the 20th century, and was about the composers of popular music hall songs fighting for a new copyright law that will protect them from having their songs stolen.
-Copyright scholar Adrian Johns has called the film "propaganda" and "a one-dimensional account of the piracy crisis [about sheet music in the early 20th century] from the publishers' perspective", but also highlighted its value as historical document, with large parts of the dialogue "closely culled from the actual raids, court cases, and arguments of 1900-1905."
+It was written by Val Valentine, Guest and Edward Percy, and was the only musical film produced by Gainsborough Studios.

+Commissioned by the British Ministry of Information, it is set at the beginning of the 20th century, and is about the composers of popular music hall songs fighting for a new copyright law that will protect them from having their songs stolen.

 Plot

 In 1900 Bob Fielding arrives in London from the north of England determined to make it as a song publisher.
 He visits a music hall where he hears Edie Story singing "Oh Mr Porter" by George Le Brunn.

 Songwriters Kahn and Kelly sell their latest song, "I'll Be Your Sweetheart" to Jim Knight, who also wants to be a publisher.
 Knight doesn't give them an advance so they sell it to Jim.
 This causes a rivalry between Bob and Jim, which is increased when both men fall in love with Edie.

 Bob leads a movement to smash the music pirates.
 He asks Edie to speak out against them but she refuses, reluctant to get involved with what she sees is a political issue.
 However, when composer Le Brunn dies impoverished, Edie makes an on-stage appeal to her audience to fight piracy.

 Eventually the copyright bill is passed with the help of MP T.P.
 O'Connor.
 Bob leads a group of song writers to smash the printing presses of the pirates, resulting in a large brawl where Bob and his allies are victorious.

 Bob and Edie decide to get married.
 Bob and Jim bury the hatchet as the copyright bill is passed.